PLATO-Mission/cotrendy/README.md

-# Trendier
+# Cotrendy

 A complete rewrite of generalisation of Trendy

-# Key components of Trendier
+# Key components of Cotrendy

 ### Configuration file

-Trendier is setup using a configuration file in the [TOML format](https://github.com/toml-lang/toml).
+Cotrendy is setup using a configuration file in the [TOML format](https://github.com/toml-lang/toml).
 Below is an example configuration file.
 Each parameter is explained using inline comments.

 *TODO ADD EXAMPLE TOML FILE*